 Sometimes flashes will disappear over time and floaters may become less noticeable as your brain adjusts to the changes going on inside your eye.

-You can also reduce the impact of floaters by wearing dark glasses when it’s bright.
+You can also reduce the effect of floaters by wearing dark glasses when it’s bright.

 Otherwise, treatment will depend on the cause.
 It may include: